larspetrus/Roofpig/README.md

 #####setupmoves and tweaks
 If just coloring stickers shades of gray on the solved cube is not enough, there are two parameters.

 - *setupmoves* describe how to get from a solved cube to the cube you want finishing the alg will be.
-So "setupmoves=L' B' R B L B' R' B" gives a cube with 3 permuted corners.
+So `setupmoves=L' B' R B L B' R' B` gives a cube with 3 permuted corners.
-- *tweaks* is the free form tool, where you can set any sticker to any color - AND MORE! "tweaks=F:RF" sets both stickers on the FR edge to the F color. "tweaks=R:Ubl" sets only the U sticker on the UBL corner to the R color.
+- *tweaks* is the free form tool, where you can set any sticker to any color - AND MORE! `tweaks=F:RF` sets both stickers on the FR edge to the F color. "tweaks=R:Ubl" sets only the U sticker on the UBL corner to the R color.
 On top of colors, you can also but Xes on stickers like this: tweaks="X:Ub x:Ul:

 The JSFiddle is extra useful for this stuff: http://jsfiddle.net/Lar5/JFgQg/